jmhuie/SlicerBiomech/README.md

 **Q: My CT data has anisotropic voxels, can I use it in Segment Geometry?**

-A: At this time, Segment Geometry cannot handle transformed volumes and segment with anisotropic voxels.
-You must resample the volume to make it isotropic before using Segment Geometry.
+A: At this time, Segment Geometry cannot handle data with anisotropic voxels.
+You must resample your data to make it isotropic before using Segment Geometry.

 **Q: I got an error that says "Attempted to compute on a slice with no pixels.
 Check for empty slices".
 What does that mean?**